joaquincamara/alchemist/README.md

 ### Dependencies:

-**Our transmutations are made possible by Nest.js, react.js and cobra.go**
+**Our transmutations are possible by Nest.js, react.js and cobra.go**

 ======================